Hyperclaw79/PokeBall-SelfBot-Poketwo-Autocatcher/README.md

 * The other **advantages** upon being a donor would be:
   + Be the first to avail any bug fixes and new updates.
   + A special mention of your username in this readme. *(optional)*
-  + Bot related Support on Discord DMs.
-(Don't ask me how to install Python xD)
+    + Bot related Support on Discord DMs. [on hold, use mail for now]
     + >~~*This version is to suggested to be used after you've tried out the public version.*~~
     + >*The support doesn't include how to setup the public bot.
-Use [GitHub Issues](https://github.com/Hyperclaw79/PokeBall-SelfBot-Poketwo-Automation/issues) for that one.
+Use [GitHub Issues](https://github.com/Hyperclaw79/PokeBall-SelfBot-Poketwo-Automation/issues) for that one.*
   + You can propose new features and I shall implement them *based on the plausibilty*.
 * **Advanced Extension**
   + The premium version also got an advanced extension which adds more game to the bot.